SKYDARTIST/SKYDARTIST/README.md

-# Hi there, I'm SKY
+# Hi there, I'm Aakash

 ### Founder & Lead Engineer at Anti-Gravity AI
 I'm a Full-Stack Developer obsessed with building local-first, privacy-focused AI applications.
 My goal is to bring the power of LLMs directly to the user's device without compromising security.